-We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763 as of and for the year ended June 30, 2012, which collectively comprise the District's basic financial statements as listed in the table of contents.
-These financial statements are the responsibility of Independent School District No. 763's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
-The prior year comparative data has been derived from the District's 2011 financial statements and, in our report dated November 7, 2011, we expressed unqualified opinions on the respective financial statements of the governmental activities, each major fund and the aggregate remaining fund information.
+We have audited the accompanying financial statements of the governmental activities, each major fund, and the aggregate remaining fund information of Independent School District No. 763, as of and for the year ended June 30, 2013, and the related notes to the financial statements, which collectively comprise the District's basic financial statements as listed in the table of contents.

+Management's Responsibility for the Financial Statements